prisms-center/PRISMS-PF_MC_tools/README.md

 ```
 to see the available tools.

-To uninstall the tools type
+To uninstall the tools, type
 ```
 $ make uninstall
 ```